 The name Jah-Jireh means “Jehovah provides” and is taken from the account at Genesis 22:11-14.
 Our brothers in Great Britain chose this name because they deeply felt a commitment to provide for older friends in need.
 We feel the same way and have established a non-profit entity called Jah-Jireh Homes of America.
 It is overseen by a volunteer board of directors who are Jehovah’s Witnesses.

 We are in the process of developing environments that will provide alternatives for older ones whose families are no longer able to meet their needs and who are concerned that their loved ones’ spiritual way of life will not be honored in a facility that is not operated by Jehovah’s Witnesses.
 Our homes will offer the unique spiritual provisions that allow Christian witnesses to maintain their spiritual routine, be with their brothers and sisters and be part of a local congregation.
-Our first project will be an assisted living facility located in Allentown, Pennsylvania, and will be known as Legacy Place Cottages.
+Our first project will be an personal care facility located in Allentown, Pennsylvania, and will be known as Legacy Place Cottages.